LetMarq/MoveApp/README.md

 - **Real-Time Heart Rate Monitoring**: Utilizes the Polar sensor to monitor heart rate continuously.
 - **Metronome Adjustment**: Dynamically adjusts the metronome to match the target heart rate.
 - **User-Friendly Interface**: Simple and intuitive interface, making it easy for athletes of all levels to use.
-- **Performance Insights**: Offers insights and summaries post-training to help athletes track their progress.

 ## Getting Started